egeloen/IvoryGoogleMapBundle/Resources/doc/usage.md

 $view['ivory_google_map']->renderMap($map);
 ```

-Warning, the HTML container needs to be rendered before javascript.
+That will render all the components needed for Google Map. alternatively you can render them one by one using the following functions: !!!
+Warning, the HTML container needs to be rendered before javascript !!!

 ### Render the HTML container